Skip to content

 }

-If your application is module-based, you must export your package to the org.gnome.gobject module in your module-info.java file, to allow the reflection to work:
+If your Java application is module-based, you must export your package to the org.gnome.gobject module in your module-info.java file, to allow the reflection to work:

 module my.module.name {